wouterdebie/i2cssh/README.md

 ### -m, --machines a,b,c

-Connect to the machines a, b and c
+Connect to the machines a, b and c.
+To use a range of values, see Ruby Ranges and surround them with square brackets.
+Examples of this can be:
+* Ruby Range: server[1..3] == server1,server2,server3
+* Comma List: server[a,b,c] == servera, serverb, serverc
+* Both: server[a..c][1..2] == servera1 servera2 serverb1 serverb2 serverc1 serverc2

 ### -t, --tab-split